 1 N.D.C.C. § 14-09-06.6(1), (2)

 3 N.D.C.C. § 14-09-06.6(3)

 What if the other parent and I have a disagreement about the terms of the parenting plan after it is in place?

-If you and the other parent have a dispute or disagreement about parenting time or anything else related to your parenting plan, the court may assign you a parenting coordinator to help resolve the issues out of court.
+If you and the other parent have a dispute or disagreement related to your parenting plan or court order, the judge can assign you a parenting coordinator to help resolve the issues out of court.
 A parenting coordinator can:

 - help figure out whether there has been a violation of an existing court order and, if so, recommend further court proceedings;

-- be appointed to resolve a one-time parenting time dispute or to provide ongoing parenting time dispute resolution services; and
+- be appointed to resolve a one-time dispute or to provide ongoing dispute resolution services; and

 If the other parent committed domestic violence against you or your child, you can file a written objection to a parenting coordinator being appointed at any time before s/he is appointed.
 After the objection is filed, either party can request a hearing.
 If at the hearing, the judge will decide if there is enough evidence or not to support the objection to the parenting coordinator being appointed.2

 If you do not have a parenting coordinator assigned, then you can go back to court to have the judge resolve your dispute.